 \section{Related Work}

 The cross-modal understanding ability of LVLMs is built upon the attention mechanism.
-However, end-to-end training lacks supervision over the model's internal processes, leading to shortcomings in the spontaneously formed visual attention, such as position bias and visual attention sink.
-These issues can result in hallucinations~\cite{hallu_lvlm, CICD} in the model's output.
+However, end-to-end training lacks supervision over the model’s internal processes, leading to shortcomings in the spontaneously formed visual attention, such as position bias and visual attention sink.
+These issues can result in hallucinations~\cite{hallu_lvlm, CICD} in the model’s output.

 Numerous works have explored improving visual attention in LVLMs. \citet{AD-HH, DAC} incorporate supervisory signals into the attention mechanism, enabling fine-grained control during training.
 To avoid high training costs and improve generalizability, an increasing number of studies focus on training-free approaches to optimize visual attention.
-Given the critical role of visual information in LVLMs, \citet{PAI, IBD, VAF} directly increase the model's attention weights on visual tokens.
+Given the critical role of visual information in LVLMs, \citet{PAI, IBD, VAF} directly increase the model’s attention weights on visual tokens.
 While effective, these approaches overlook the internal dynamics of visual attention.
 Leveraging the diversity of multi-head attention, \citet{EAH, SEVI, AD-HH} identify and utilize high-quality attention heads to optimize visual attention.
 Recent studies~\cite{VAR, TARAC} further analyze attention distributions to identify the causes of hallucinations and implement targeted optimizations.
 However, these works enhance visual attention independently within each layer, overlooking its evolution across layers.